barionleg/cesium.wiki.gs/Imagery-Layers-Details.md

       * [Priority r-tree](http://www.cse.ust.hk/~yike/prtree/).
 2004.
    * If a texture is completely occluded by opaque layers higher in the z-order, it does not need to be rendered.
 Actually, it doesn't need to be requested from the server.
 Hmm - could a proxy server do some compositing for us?
    * Searching for what textures overlap a tile will burn a lot of CPU - and probably miss L2 everywhere - even with a spatial data structure.
 However, we should be able to exploit temporal coherence; if a tile is rendered in one frame, it is likely to be rendered in the next frame with the same overlapping textures.
-      * We could also have a fast path when tiles and textures providers line up, i.e., each tile has one corresponding texture.
+      * We could also have a fast path when tiles and texture providers line up, i.e., each tile has one corresponding texture.
 This is, for example, how Google Earth and most virtual globes work AFAIK.

 ## Other APIs with Layers
    * Insight3D - [Imagery Overlay](http://www.agi.com/resources/help/online/AGIComponents/Programmer's%20Guide/Overview/Graphics/GlobeOverlays/Imagery.html) and [Web Imagery Overlays](http://www.agi.com/resources/help/online/AGIComponents/Programmer's%20Guide/Overview/Graphics/GlobeOverlays/WebImagery.html).